bryanrsmith/eslint-plugin-sort-class-members/README.md

 - `[accessor-pairs]`: matches getters and setters that are part of a pair (where both `get` and `set` methods are defined)
 - `[static-properties]`: matches all static properties
 - `[conventional-private-properties]`: matches properties whose name starts with an underscore
+- `[public-properties]`: matches properties with public or none accessor
+- `[private-properties]`: matches properties with private accessor
 - `[arrow-function-properties]`: matches properties whose value is initialized to an arrow function
 - `[methods]`: matches all methods
 - `[static-methods]`: matches all static methods
 - `[async-methods]`: matches all async methods
+- `[public-methods]`: matches methods with public or none accessor
+- `[private-methods]`: matches methods with private accessor
 - `[conventional-private-methods]`: matches methods whose name starts with an underscore
 - `[everything-else]`: matches all class members not matched by any other rule